Keto Lemon Drizzle Loaf Cake

 • MollymaeBrown

-MollymaeBrown 7 months ago
+MollymaeBrown a year ago

 I enjoyed a piece of this with clotted cream, sugar free raspberry jelly and lemon tea.
 I know the points are a little high with what I added but it’s a treat and I drank my tea in a pretty tea cup and saucer sitting on my patio watching the blue birds.